 – The piggy bank theory proved correct – SCORE (because I was correct, and because I was 12 cents richer)

 – A spring popped out when I opened it, never to be found again.

-- I finally realized that I had no idea what I was doing, and that it was a job that should have been left to professional.
+– I finally realized that I had no idea what I was doing and that it was a job that should have been left to professionals.